-PSTN - Public Switched Telephone Network

-The current telephony system in use in the UK today providing dial tone, 50 volt and DTMF signalling.
+PSTN - Public Switched Telephone Network The current telephony system in use in the UK today providing dial tone, 50 volt and DTMF signalling.
 Although it includes digital systems, it uses 'fixed line' analogue technology to support older phone systems.

-Note 1: The Openreach PSTN system will be retired in the UK in 2025.
+Note 1: The Openreach PSTN system will be retired in the UK by the end of 2025, with many exchanges already in the process of migration to ALL IP systems.
 Note 2: The PSTN may also be referred to as 'POTS' (Plain Old Telephone Service).

-3. Telephony services over the internet

-SIP - Service Initiation Protocol

-A protocol often used for VOIP service.
+3. Telephony services over the internet ALL IP A key term used to describe the overall transition from the analogue telephony service to the new digital voice IP services being implemented.
+Note: The term ALL IP may also be referred to as IP Voice or Digital Voice, though these terms may also be being used interchangeably by some CPs as their ALL IP product portfolio.
+ATA - Analogue Telephone Adapter A device for connecting a conventional analogue telephone to a hub or base unit that provides a digital IP Voice service.
+An ATA would provide Dial Tone and 50 Volts like a normal PSTN line.
+FXS/FXO Port Name for a physical port on a router that you would plug an analogue phone into.
+An FXS/FXO port would provide Dial Tone and 50 Volts like a normal PSTN line.
+SIP - Service Initiation Protocol A protocol often used for VOIP service.